ShishirV712/HALO-Hospital-Autonomous-Logistics-Operation-Bot/README.md

 # This repository is for HALO (Hospital Autonomous Logistics Operation)
-Bot which is a four wheeled bot that assists in logistic operation in a hospital environment
+Which is a four wheeled bot that assists in logistic operation in a hospital environment